7 Best 6 ft USB-C Cables for Fast Charging

 When you're dealing with electricity, safety should always be a top priority.
 A cheap, uncertified cable can be a real risk, potentially damaging your expensive devices.
 That's why it's so important to choose cables that meet key safety standards, like those certified by the USB-IF (USB Implementers Forum).
 This certification ensures the cable has been tested to handle power correctly and won't harm your gear.
 High-quality cables include built-in protections against overcharging, overheating, and short-circuiting.
 Investing in a certified cable gives you peace of mind, knowing your devices are protected while they power up.

-How to Make Your Cable Last Longer
+How to Care for Your Cable

 Even the most durable cable needs a little TLC to last.
 The number one rule?
 Avoid sharp bends and kinks, especially near the connectors where the cable is most vulnerable.
 Instead of yanking the cable out by the cord, always grip the connector itself.
 When you're storing it, loosely coil it instead of wrapping it tightly around your charger.
 It's also worth noting that a cable's physical build matters for performance.
 Cables with thicker internal wires, which have a lower "gauge" number, are better at carrying power and allow for faster charging.
 Taking care of a well-built cable ensures it will keep performing reliably for a long time.